I wish travel therapy was covered by my health insurance. –Anonymous

 Self-care when I travel

-When we travel, I try to practice self-care which can sometimes be even more important that my actual meds!
+When we travel, I try to practice self-care which can sometimes be even more important than my actual medications!
 Some of our travel lends itself to rest like our favorite form of travel, cruising.
 However, some travel is fast paced and we are moving non-stop all day.
-Those can be the trips that I physically struggle with the most.
+Those can be the trips that I physically struggle with the most especially when we are are moving quickly for days with little time for rest.

 Being sick doesn’t always mean you can’t travel